Good Samaritan Grant

 Typical awards range up to $1,500 per student.
 Students may not receive more than one award in an academic year unless there are extenuating circumstances.

 - Student completes the Good Samaritan Grant Application and returns to the Student Health and Counseling Center front desk, or email to firstname.lastname@example.org.

 - Coordinator reviews the application and submits to a committee for review and decide.

 - Coordinator notifies the student of committee’s decision.

 Requests will be reviewed and responded to within 5 business days from the date the application is received by the Coordinator.
-If funds are granted, it could take up to 2 weeks to process payment.
+If funds are granted, it will take around 2 weeks for the student to receive payment.